Overview

 Structural Features

-• Branches: Represented by a [Branch] symbol followed by another symbol that indicates the number of atoms within that branch.
+• Branches: Represented by a [Branch] symbol.
+The symbols immediately following it are interpreted as an index that specifies the number of SELFIES symbols belonging to that branch.
 This structure prevents errors like unmatched parentheses in SMILES.
-For example, [Branch3] indicates the next three symbols belong to a new branch.

-• Rings: Represented by a [Ring] symbol followed by a symbol indicating its size.
-The number specifies which previous atom to connect to, forming a ring closure.
-Rings are only inserted if the target atom has available valence bonds, ensuring validity.
+• Rings: Represented by a [Ring] symbol.
+Similar to branches, subsequent symbols specify an index that indicates which previous atom to connect to, forming a ring closure.
+To guarantee validity, ring bond creation is postponed to a final post-processing step, where it is only completed if the target atom has available valence bonds.

 Practical Applications